-The third case - circumstances of 'extreme political volatility' - is where the authors dedicate their efforts to form a 'philosophical argument for the legitimacy' of forgetting.
-These situations present the 'peace v justice' dilemma at its apex.
-They imply that pursuing truth and remembering can jeopardise the transition itself or turn it dangerous.204
+The third case - circumstances of 'extreme political volatility' - is where the authors dedicate their efforts to form a "philosophical argument for the legitimacy" of forgetting.
+These situations present the "peace vs. justice" dilemma at its apex.
+They imply that pursuing truth and remembering can jeopardize the transition itself or turn it dangerous.204 cynical reasons for foregoing transitional justice due to rational fears of reinstating massive violence".205

 Rotondi and Eisikovits argue that political transitions often require compromises.
-This often materialises in the need to balance the desire for accountability and the necessity of ensuring peace and social stability for the new regime.
-Such cases can present 'legitimate, largely non-cynical reasons for foregoing transitional justice due to rational fears of reinstating massive violence'.205
+This often materializes in the need to balance the desire for accountability and the necessity of ensuring peace and social stability for the new regime.
+Such cases can present "legitimate, largely non-